ttariik/Conduit-Container/README.md

 - Killing either container (`docker kill conduit-backend`) triggers an automatic restart because of `restart: unless-stopped`.
 - Logs can be tailed and persisted via `docker logs` or the mounted volumes.

+## Security Guidelines

+### Credential Management

+- **Never commit secrets** to the repository.
+All sensitive data (passwords, tokens, API keys, SSH keys) must be stored as environment variables or GitHub Secrets.
+- **Use `.env` files** for local development.
+The `.env` file is ignored by Git and must be created manually on each deployment target.
+- **GitHub Secrets** are used for CI/CD workflows.
+Store production credentials securely in repository settings.

+### Environment Variables

+All environment variables follow the naming convention: `UPPER_CASE_WITH_UNDERSCORE`

+When referencing variables in shell scripts or Docker Compose, always use the `${VARIABLE_NAME}` notation to prevent interpretation errors.

+### Network Security

+- **No hardcoded IP addresses** in the repository.
+Use environment variables for host configurations.
+- **CORS configuration** restricts allowed origins.
+Update `CORS_ALLOWED_ORIGINS` in `.env` for production domains.
+- **ALLOWED_HOSTS** in Django must be explicitly configured for production deployments.

+### Docker Security

+- **Multi-stage builds** minimize attack surface by excluding build dependencies from runtime images.
+- **Non-root users** are configured where possible to limit container privileges.
+- **Health checks** ensure services are monitored and restarted automatically on failure.

+### File Permissions

+The `.dockerignore` files prevent sensitive files (credentials, logs, caches) from being copied into Docker images during builds.

 ## Operational Notes